Core Web Vitals

 Contractor-website CWV is load-bearing in the buyer journey

 A contractor's own website CWV is a load-bearing trust signal.
-It is the second or third surface in the buyer journey (Multi-touch buyer journey for residential construction / major renovation: 4-touch sequence (discovery → validation → verification → contact); the contractor's own website is the 2nd or 3rd surface, not the 1st) — after discovery (referral, directory, ad) and before contact.
+It is the second or third surface in the buyer journey (Lead-generation directories for trades and home services) — after discovery (referral, directory, ad) and before contact.

-Why this matters: a buyer who finds the contractor on HomeStars, then Google-searches the contractor's name on mobile, then clicks through to the site, abandons before LCP renders if the site is slow.
-The HomeStars lead is wasted at the contractor's own front door.
-Paying HomeStars roughly $7K/year to drive traffic to a site that cannot convert it is the structural failure mode.
+Why this matters: a buyer who finds a contractor on a directory such as HomeStars, then searches the contractor's name on mobile, then clicks through to the site, abandons before LCP renders if the site is slow.
+The directory lead is then wasted at the contractor's own front door — a structural failure mode common to verticals that pay for directory traffic but underinvest in site performance.

-- Diagnose the cause — typically heavy page-builder JavaScript (Elementor, Divi, WPBakery), unoptimized hero images, shared hosting with poor TTFB, or render-blocking third-party scripts.
-WordPress's primary failure mode is LCP and TTFB, not INP (
+The diagnostic frame is straightforward: PageSpeed Insights on the homepage and at least one representative deep page (a service page or case study) on mobile reveals whether LCP, INP, or CLS is the limiting metric.
+The typical causes on contractor sites are heavy page-builder JavaScript (Elementor, Divi, WPBakery), unoptimised hero images, shared hosting with poor TTFB, or render-blocking third-party scripts.
+WordPress's primary failure mode is LCP and TTFB, not INP (Lead-generation directories for trades and home services).

 LCP killers (catalogue)